emilieg/knowledge/angular-routing.md

       controller: 'formCtrl',
       })

 > The templateUrl is only shown if the promise was resolved.
-If the promise was rejected the $routeChangeError function is triggered and changes the view to a specified $location.path().
+If the promise was rejected the $routeChangeError function is triggered which changes the view to a specified $location.path().
 This function is implemented at the top of my scope inside module.run([]) function.

     $rootScope.$on('$routeChangeError', function (evt, current, previous, rejection) {
-        // console.log('change error', arguments);
         if (rejection === 'no valid link') {
             $location.path('/')
         }
     });

-Link References
 [1]: https://docs.angularjs.org/api/ngRoute/provider/$routeProvider
 [2]: https://docs.angularjs.org/api/ng/service/$q
 [3]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise